otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/02-express-and-postman.md

 npm install nodemon --save-dev
 ```

+What is the purpose of each command?

+- `npm init -y`: Initializes a **Node.js** project.
+The `-y` flag is used to accept the default values.
+- `npm install express`: Installs the **Express** module.
+- `npm install nodemon --save-dev`: Installs the **Nodemon** module.
+The `--save-dev` flag is used to save the module as a development dependency.
+A development dependency is a module that is only required during development.
+It is not required in production.

 In the `package.json` file, add the following line to the `scripts` block.

 ```json
 "dev": "nodemon index.js"
 ```

+What is the purpose of the `dev` script?

+Used to start the server in development mode.
+The `nodemon` module is used to restart the server automatically when changes are made to the code.

 Also, add the following line under the `scripts` block.

 ```json
 "type": "module"
 ```

+What is the purpose of the `type` property?

+Used to enable **ES6** module syntax.
+For example, `import` and `export` statements.

 In the root directory, create a file named `index.js` and add the following code.